CrossWordBench: Evaluating the Reasoning Capabilities of LLMs and LVLMs with Controllable Puzzle Generation

 \subsection{Test-Time Scaling: Diminishing Returns on Puzzle Performance}

-To investigate the impact of test-time scaling on CrossWordBench, we use o3-mini on English \texttt{7x7} puzzles and control its reasoning effort, which in turn determines the number of reasoning tokens generated during inference.
-As shown in Figure~\ref{fig:TTS}, a medium effort yields a significant performance improvement compared to low effort across all three metrics, while further doubling the reasoning tokens does not result in a significant additional performance gain, indicating diminishing marginal returns.
+To examine the effect of test-time scaling on CrossWordBench, we evaluate o3-mini on \texttt{7x7} English puzzles by varying its reasoning effort, which controls the number of reasoning tokens generated during inference.
+As shown in Figure~\ref{fig:TTS}, increasing the effort from low to medium yields a substantial performance improvement across all three metrics.
+However, further doubling the reasoning tokens provides no significant additional gains, indicating diminishing returns.